ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 Let's put what you've learned so far into action by modifying the grid:

-1. Add an new column to the start of the grid

-   _Hint: Modify the column definitons array to include an empty object at the start_
+1. Enable multiple row selection

+   _Hint: `rowSelection` is a Grid Option property_

-2. Enable Checkbox Selection on the new empty column
+2. Enable Checkbox Selection on the 'mission' column

    _Hint: `checkboxSelection` is a Column Definiton property_

-3. Allow multiple row selection

-   _Hint: `rowSelection` is a Grid Option property_

-4. Log a message to the console when a row selection is changed
+3. Log a message to the console when a row selection is changed

    _Hint: `onSelectionChanged` is a Grid Event_

 Once complete, your grid should look like the example below.
 If you're stuck, check out the source code to see how its done:

 <grid-example title='Testing Example' name='testing-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

+---

 ## Summary